-Backlinks are still an essential part of SEO in 2019.
+Backlinks are still an essential part of SEO.

 And what is the best way to find them?
 By spying on the backlinks of your competitors.